rollersteaam/focas-the-flow-calendar/readme.md

 # Focas - Flow-optimised Calendar Auto Scheduler

+## What is this?
+A browser extension which automatically optimises your day's calendar to get the most deep work possible out of your day.
+This means we try to optimise the most amount of flow you can get, which ultimately is a target of reaching the most happiness out of a day.

 ## How to Dev
 Focas is a browser extension targeting Firefox and Chrome.
 This guide https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/Build_a_cross_browser_extension has been followed for the most part to ensure both browsers can be hit.
 You could add support for other browsers in a pull request if you wanted :)